SarahLasaracina/personal/Transmit-security-assessment/GetStyleAPI.md

 ## In-context example

-In the JSON stylesheet above, for an API query referencing the `[list-item, hover]` tag set, both the first and second rules apply, as both tag sets are contained in the query tag set.
+In the JSON stylesheet above, for an API query referencing the `[list-item, hover]` tag set, both the first and second rules apply, as both rules' tag sets are contained in the query tag set.

 As both styles reference the `BackgroundColor` property, the BackgroundColor style of the second rule takes precedence because it is the last one referenced in the stylesheet.